swissup/swissup.github.io/shopify/argento/stripes/header.md

  - Display the border at the bottom of the header
  - Activate Top level nowrap

 To edit menu items, please click on the Main menu.
-To change theme settings for the header, check the Argento Theme settings page. link
+To change theme settings for the header, check the [Argento Theme settings page](/shopify/argento/stripes/theme-settings).